“I hate Mondays!”

 Why do I hate Mondays so much?
 Have you ever stopped to ask yourself why you hate Mondays?
 Most times, when you don’t like something, there is an underlying reason for feeling that way, and this could also be the case with you hating Mondays.
 Some of the most common reasons why people hate Mondays include, not loving your job, not being a morning person, having a hangover, a heavy workload, the weekend being too far away, having to commute to work and being stuck in traffic, or simply because other people say they hate Mondays.

 Identifying why you hate Mondays will help you come up with ways to change and stop hating them.
-Looking for a new job, switching up your routine, changing your weekend activities, and relocating to a place closer to your workplace, are some of the changes you can make to help you learn how to stop hating Mondays and start the week right.
+Looking for a new job, changing careers, switching up your routine, changing your weekend activities, and relocating to a place closer to your workplace, are some of the changes you can make to help you learn how to stop hating Mondays and start the week right.

 - Prepare for Monday on Friday or Sunday